centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Service check

-This event is emitted by Centreon Engine on service checks.
+This event is emitted by Centreon Engine when a check is performed on a service.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">